colinstein/python-with-tests-example/README.md

-# An example program
-After reading our test cases we discover our readme is out of date.
-Testing forced us to consider the 'floating point' or 'rational number' case and we decided to handle it.
-We should update our documentation because it says they do not work and that isn't true.

----

 # My Adder
 This program adds two numbers.
 You pass in some integegers as command line arguments and it'll tell you what the sum of them is with plane English.